Wednesday 15 July 2020 until Sunday 19 July 2020.

 Please check our terms and conditions.

 Please fill out the form below in order to register for the Summer mindfulness retreat from Wednesday 15 July to Sunday 19 July 2020, in a shared twin room.
+A few single rooms are avilable at an additional charge.
+If you wish to book one of those please contact us.

 Your answers to these questions are important for the trainer to be able to admit you to the retreat.